PaulSender/CHIAP/README.md

   - How: Multiple messages through one client and multiple clients will be done through a techneque called multithreading.
 Server funtionality will be done though specially defined methods within the call that get run whenever one of the clinets inputs a special keyword.
 Web application will be done though a locally hosted webpage at first and time permitting onto a full functional domain.
 The Andriod app (time permitting) will be done through anroid studio.

  ## Deliverables
-  1. Update code to acheive desired functionality
+  1. Create chat room that allows multiple clients to communicate to each other and to the server through server-client archtecture.
-  2. Integrate into Web Application
+  2. Integrate functionality into Andriod application
-  3. Integrate into Andriod Application
+  3. Integrate functionaolty into Java GUI

   ## Plan
    - Week 1 (October 28 - Novemebr 4th) : update code so it allows multiple messages to go through